-We are an African collaborative, purposely engaging in advocacy, dialogues and partnerships to provide access to resources and opportunities for the African community within the Greater Grand Rapids area.
+We are an African collaborative, purposely engaging in advocacy, dialogues and partnerships to provide access to resources and opportunities for the African community within West Michigan.
 We want to see a united and engaged African community as empowered stakeholders, contributing to cultural, social, and economic development.

 Brief overview of African Collaborative Network (ACN)